Kunstmaan/KunstmaanBundlesCMS/docs/CreatingAnAdminList.md

 4).
 Using a custom column template
 ----------------------------------

-It would be neat to display the picture (if there is one) in the admin list as well, and if we had proper column names (instead of the field name) so open src/Sandbox/WebsiteBundle/AdminList/EmployeeAdminListConfigurator.php and add these changes :
+It would be neat to display the picture (if there is one) in the admin list as well, and while we're at it, we would like to use proper column names (instead of the field name) as well.
+So open `src/Sandbox/WebsiteBundle/AdminList/EmployeeAdminListConfigurator.php` and make the following changes :

 ```php
     /**